What Happens After Completion? Your Post-Conveyancing Guide for 2026

 Obtain notice from Freeholder (if leasehold)

-Often, your lease will contain requirements such as covenants to obtain notice of assignment from the Landlord.
+Often, your lease will contain requirements, such as a covenant requiring you to obtain notice of assignment from the Landlord.
 This is when your solicitor will give notice to the freeholder of the property that you are the new leasehold owner after completion.
-There is usually a fee which the landlord will charge for this right and information on this can be found in the lease itself.
-For those buying with a mortgage, this notice is an absolute requirement.
+There is usually a fee the landlord charges for this right, and information on it can be found in the lease itself.
+For those buying with a mortgage, this notice is mandatory.

-All covenants must be complied with because any failure can result in the property not being able to be registered!
+All covenants must be complied with, or the property may not be registered!

 • 3